-Food and drink production is the largest manufacturing sector in the UK, and was vital in keeping the nation fed during lockdown.
+Food and drink production is the largest manufacturing sector in the UK, and was vital in keeping the nation fed during lockdowns.
 From farm to fork, roles include product development, growing, processing, manufacturing, quality testing, package design, distribution and sales.
 In Leicestershire, food and drink businesses range from smaller handcrafted goods companies to large producers such as Mars, Walkers (PepsiCo) and Samworth Brothers.
-The diverse local population ensures a range of exciting food markets, flavours and products.
-14, 000 people are employed in this sector locally.
+The ethnic diversity of the area is represented in the sector with a number of producers of spices, sauces and traditional Indian foods.
+Emerging trends include the increasing use of digital technologies -like using data analytics in forecasting demand and supply, and food processing technology.
+43,900 are employed across 3,865 businesses in this sector locally.